 Wau Malaysian Restaurant A more formal Malaysian meal can be had at Wau, named for the traditional kites that bedeck the restaurant's walls; while the prices are a tad steeper than at Nyonya, the difference is reflected in the food, which is richer and more rarified, with a slew of dishes that are hard, if not impossible, to find elsewhere in the Netherlands; the sambal petai is one example, a dish of the famously stinky, bitter petai beans whose taste is curiously addictive.

 Thai Bird Another Zeedijk stalwart, Thai Bird has overseen the transformation of Chinatown's most trodden street for the past 20 years.
-With two locations just across the street from each other, Thai Bird's two incarnatons comprise a cheap, informal snack bar and a somewhat pricer, but more varied sit-down restaurant.
+With two locations just across the street from each other, Thai Bird's two incarnations comprise a cheap, informal snack bar and a somewhat pricey, but more varied sit-down restaurant.
 Both locations serve reasonably authentic renditions of mostly Central Thai dishes.

 This fashionable Thai restaurant in the Jordaan is the solution for visitors who find themselves left of the city center - and with extra cash to spare, as its Versace dinnerware doesn't come cheap.
 But the quality and attention to detail that this refined restaurant purveys are worth the cost, as even the most decor-indifferent diners will notice when they experience the impeccable service and fantastic Thai flavors.
 Value-conscious diners will also be pleased with their prix-fixe menus.